 When you have an Employee Engagement problem, there may be some quick fixes in that you can deal with the issues that staff is facing.
-Generally speaking they, culture improvement is about consistency and long-term proactive actions from the management team.
+Generally speaking, culture improvement is about consistency and long-term proactive actions from the management team.

 You have to think about Employee Engagement like you would think about your health.
 There are best practices that you should typically follow but you also need to factor in your own genetic makeup.
 Similarly, if you experience illness, you first need to diagnose the issue before taking the appropriate action.

-We'd recommend a broad set of questions at the outset to scan for issues and establish a baseline.
-You can always drill-down from there.
-If you're a Roslin customer then you'll have access to our baseline questions and metrics.
+We'd recommend a broad set of questions at the outset to scan for issues and establish a baseline and then follow up a month (or a least a quarter) later.
+You can always drill-down into specific themes from there.

 In establishing what questions to ask, it's best to take a step back and ask yourself what aspects of your organisation you want data for.
 Based on the research of best practices, Roslin uses the following Engagement Drivers:

 - Meaningful Work